jwillemsen/daikin_onecta/readme.md

 The `OAuth Client ID` and `OAuth Client Secret` need to be obtained from Daikin, see https://developer.cloud.daikineurope.com/docs/b0dffcaa-7b51-428a-bdff-a7c8a64195c0/getting_started for the id/secret keys which are valid Spring 2024.
 The `Name` is user defined, for example `Daikin`.
 You _must_ create a Daikin Developer account to obtain the id/secret.

+At this moment only https://my.home-assistant.io/redirect/oauth is supported as redirect_uri, see https://www.home-assistant.io/integrations/home_connect/ for some additional documentation about using My Home Assistant.

 This integration supports the following configuration settings to reduce the amount of polling to Daikin

 - High frequency period update interval (minutes)